 Project Pericles is a national organization committed to civic and social engagement based on knowledge of the principles and history of American democracy.
 As one of the ten founding Colleges, New England College is proud to be associated with this project and with the founder, Eugene Lang.
 NEC’s Pericles program has two essential aspects ‐ a theoretical, knowledge‐based aspect, and a civic engagement aspect, in which students become personally involved in civic and socially responsible service.
 Through Project Pericles, students are provided opportunities to develop their advocacy skills, to meet and debate with equally engaged students on other Pericles’ campuses and to attend national meetings.

-The Offices of Student Involvement and Career & Life Planning offer a variety of volunteer service placements in the local communities.
+Career & Life Planning offers a variety of volunteer service placements in the local communities.
 These placements include opportunities in public schools, a private school for challenging teens, after‐school programs, a daycare center, a senior center, a public library, a teen center and an equine therapy center, among others.
 Volunteering in the community not only helps those in need, but enables NEC student volunteers to acquire additional skills and a sense of confidence.
 With approval of a sponsoring faculty member, volunteer work can be undertaken for academic credit as an internship.
 Under Federal Work Study regulations, students with work‐study funds as part of their financial aid package can also be paid for working in the community.